matias258/Odin-Proyect/README.md

 # Web
-This is where i put Html, Css, Javascript
+This is where I put Html, Css and Javascript I learned from doing The Odin Proyect (https://www.theodinproject.com) course.